edit

 DeepFace

-The DeepFace architecture (Taigman et al. 2014) consists of layers that deal with translation and rotational invariances.
+The DeepFace architecture (Taigman et al., 2014) consists of layers that deal with translation invariances, known as convolutional layers.
 These layers are followed by three locally-connected layers and two fully-connected layers.
 Color illustrates feature maps produced at each layer.
 The neural network includes more than 120 million parameters, where more than 95% come from the local and fully connected layers.

 Deep Learning as Pinball